rsalmei/clearly/README.md

     what you need, and don't worry as the Clearly Server will still seamlessly handle all tasks updates.

-    Currently you can filter tasks by name, uuid, routing key or state.
+    Currently, you can filter tasks by name, uuid, routing key or state.
     Insert an '!' in the first position to select those that do not match criteria.

     This runs in the foreground.
 Press CTRL+C at any time to stop it.